Four Reasons Why a Personal Injury Lawyer Will Not Take Your Case

 Brian White | March 31, 2020 | Personal Injury

 One of the first steps to filing a claim is finding a lawyer to represent you.
-However, a personal injury lawyer can decide to not represent you even if you have a good case.
+However, a personal injury attorney can decide to not represent you even if you have a good case.
 When you first meet with them, they are interviewing you as much as you are interviewing them.
 They will listen to the facts of the case and decide if they want to represent you.

 1) They are not comfortable taking on your case